Tesla Enhanced AutopilotEnlarge Photo

 Tesla AutopilotEnlarge Photo

-Any such chip implemented in future Tesla electric cars could replace current processors built by Nvidia, which has supplied processing units to Tesla since the launch of the Model S in mid-2012.
+Any AI chip implemented in future Tesla electric cars would replace current processors built by Nvidia, which has supplied processing units to Tesla since the launch of the Model S in mid-2012.

 Using a chip dedicated to the specific tasks of interpreting sensor information specific to semi-autonomous vehicles could help Tesla meet CEO Elon Musk's pledge that self-driving capabilities would be available in some Tesla vehicles by 2019.